JJustis/Pastenote/README.md

-Monetize the unloacking of files you've written!
+Monetize the unlocking of files you've written!